-The 2015 Donor-Advised Fund Report uses 2014 fiscal year data from 1,016 charities.
-For the fifth consecutive year, there was growth in all of the key metrics—number of individual donor-advised fund accounts, total grant dollars from them, total contributions to them and total assets in them.
+The 2016 Donor-Advised Fund Report uses 2015 fiscal year data from 1,016 charities.
+For the sixth consecutive year, there was growth in all key metrics—number of individual donor-advised funds, total grant dollars from them, total contributions to them and total charitable assets in them.

-In addition to a record grant total, contributions to donor-advised fund accounts also hit an all-time high of $19.66 billion in 2014, representing 7.6 percent of total individual giving in the US.
-The increase in contributions also drove donor-advised fund assets above $70 billion for the first time.
+In addition to a record grant total, contributions to donor-advised funds also hit an all-time high of $22.26 billion in 2015, representing 8.4 percent of total individual giving in the US—also a new high.
+Contributions helped increase total donor-advised fund assets beyond $78 billion.

 Eileen R. Heisman